BenChaimberg/rust-http-server/README.md

 ### main.rs

 Entry-point into the server.
 Loads configuration, initializes a host, opens a listening socket, and passes accepted connections to the handler.

+## www/

+Contains example files that can be used to test the server.

+## httpd.conf

+Contains an example configuration file that can be used to test the server.